header

 A few scholarships will be awarded to make it easier for some who need to participate, for instance juniors.

-Stay tuned for terms and conditions for application (to be published soon).
+Stay tuned for terms and conditions for application: eufasd2026.com/scholarships

 PRESENTATION PREFERENCE

-When submitting, the authors will be asked to choose presentation-type preference:
+When submitting, the authors can be asked to choose presentation-type preference

 1) Oral paper presentation (9 parallel sessions in 3 slots) :